Emancipation Memorial: Funding

 The funding drive for the monument began, according to much-publicized newspaper accounts from the era, with $5 given by former slave Charlotte Scott of Virginia, then residing with the family of her former master in Marietta, Ohio, to create a memorial honoring Lincoln.
 The Western Sanitary Commission, a St. Louis–based volunteer war-relief agency, joined the effort and raised some $20,000 before announcing a new $50,000 goal.

 Another group that attempted to raise funds for the monument in 1865 was the National Lincoln Memorial Association.
 It was briefly considered merging the original funds with the National Lincoln Memorial Association, but that mission soon failed due to conflicting visions.

-According to the National Park Service, the monument was paid for solely by formerly enslaved people:
+According to the National Park Service, the monument was paid for solely by freedmen:

 The campaign for the Freedmen's Memorial Monument to Abraham Lincoln, as it was to be known, was not the only effort of the time to build a monument to Lincoln; however, as the only one soliciting contributions exclusively from those who had most directly benefited from Lincoln's act of emancipation it had a special appeal ...
 The funds were collected solely from freed slaves (primarily from African American Union veterans) ...

 The turbulent politics of the reconstruction era affected the fundraising campaign on many levels.
 The Colored People's Educational Monument Association, headed by Henry Highland Garnet, wanted the monument to serve a didactic purpose as a school where freedmen could elevate themselves through learning.
 Frederick Douglass disagreed and thought the goal of education was incommensurate with that of remembering Lincoln.